StevensND/switch-port-mods/Beyond Good & Evil - 20th Anniversary Edition/[0100E0A01DD20000]/readme.md

 > [!NOTE]
 These mods shouldn't require an update and should work for all updates available.

-I made this mod because several people asked me for it but **I have no interest in this game**.
+I made these mods because several people asked me for it but **I have no interest in this game**.

 > [!WARNING]
 Loading screens are still running at 10-15FPS, so don't panic.